TimeMachine1994/081925-SvelteTweb/Old Docs01/old docsdocs/01-data-models.md

 ## Data Relationships

-### Memorial → Services Relationship
+### Event → Services Relationship
-- One memorial has one main service
+- One event has one main service
-- One memorial can have multiple additional services
+- One event can have multiple additional services
 - Services contain location, time, and duration information

-### Memorial → Streams Relationship
+### Event → Streams Relationship
-- One memorial can have multiple streams
+- One event can have multiple streams
 - Each stream is associated with a specific service
 - Streams maintain their own visibility and recording state

-### Memorial → LivestreamConfig Relationship
+### Event → LivestreamConfig Relationship
-- One memorial can have one active livestream configuration
+- One event can have one active livestream configuration
 - Configuration contains booking and payment information
-- Separate from memorial content for data integrity
+- Separate from event content for data integrity

-### User → Memorial Relationship
+### User → Event Relationship
 - Users can own multiple memorials (ownerUid)
 - Funeral directors can be associated with multiple memorials (funeralDirectorUid)
 - Access control is role-based with permission inheritance